Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Introduction

-Starting from Eq.~\eqref{eq:Hamiltonian_Rashba_General}, we derive a second-quantized description of the Rashba interaction induced by the optically induced (image) charge density due to spatial asymmetries in the dielectric environment of an atomically thin semiconductor (Sec.~\ref{sec:Electron-Hole Many-Particle Rashba Hamiltonian}), which is subsequently transformed into an excitonic description (Sec.~\ref{sec:Excitonic Rashba Hamiltonian}).
-In combination with exciton-phonon interaction generating non-zero COM-momentum excitons (Sec.~\ref{sec:Equations of Motion for Exciton-Phonon Scattering}), the described PSOI leads to a phonon-assisted exciton spin relaxation.
+Starting from Eq.~\eqref{eq:Hamiltonian_Rashba_General}, we derive a second-quantized description of the Rashba interaction caused by the optically induced charge density resulting in an electric field $\mathbf E(\mathbf r,z)$ due to spatial asymmetries in the dielectric environment of an atomically thin semiconductor (Sec.~\ref{sec:Electron-Hole Many-Particle Rashba Hamiltonian}).
+Using an excitonic description (Sec.~\ref{sec:Excitonic Rashba Hamiltonian}) in combination with exciton-phonon-interaction-generating non-zero COM-momentum excitons (Sec.~\ref{sec:Equations of Motion for Exciton-Phonon Scattering}), the described PSOI leads to a phonon-assisted exciton spin relaxation.
 We illustrate the new mechanism for a monolayer MoSe$_2$ and quantify its impact on the incoherent exciton dynamics via microscopic calculations (Sec.~\ref{sec:Spin Relaxation in Monolayer MoSe$_2$}).